Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/remoteread.md

 # Remote State Reads (RSR)

-A remote state read is the mechanism to read another contract state from any another contract.
+A remote state read is the mechanism to read another contract mutable parameter state from any another contract.
 These remote fetches can be implemented in a number of ways.

 :::tip
 Remote state reads only allow fetching of mutable fields, not immutable fields.